 Due to the constant stress and frequency of use, ankle pain generally does not subside without treatment.
 At Mountain Valley Orthopedics, our ankle doctors understand that proper diagnosis is paramount in determining the most effective treatment plan for your individual condition.

 Why choose Mountain Valley Orthopedics?

 Our ankle surgeons at Mountain Valley Orthopedics have completed additional training specifically in the foot and ankle.
-With this advanced training, our foot and ankle surgeons, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Patrick McDonald, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, Dr. George Primiano, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+With this advanced training, our foot and ankle surgeons, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Patrick McDonald, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.